 What has your team been up to this offseason?
 Is your club ready for the start of the season yet?
 Here's this week's snapshot of the moves made by your club with an eye toward the 2019 season kickoff.

-Updated on January 12
+Updated on February 14

 Biggest move so far: Re-signing Bastian Schweinsteiger.
 Hopefully, signing Brazilian center back Marcelo from Sporting CP means sweeper-Basti is a thing of the past, but, regardless, re-signing one of Germany's greatest ever players is a win.

 Biggest move so far: Starting from scratch, there have been a lot.
 It's tough to just name one.
 So, how about two?
-Landing Greg Garza and Kendall Waston lays the foundation for the club to be competitive from day one.
+Landing Greg Garza and Kendall Waston lays the foundation for the club to be competitive from Day One.

 Biggest question / hole: Who will be the club's creator-in-chief?
 They don't have an MLS-proven chance creator on the roster, which doesn't necessarily mean that player isn't already in the dressing room, but it's definitely a question mark.
 Second is finding out quickly if Fanendo Adi and Darren Mattocks can effectively play together.

 Biggest move so far: For a side that scored the fewest goals in the league last season, including getting shut out in seven of their last 10 matches of 2018, Kei Kamara and Diego Rubio will be godsends.
-Kamara is 34 years old, but you can put him down for at double-digit goals if he plays most games, while Rubio made the absolute most of his time on the field last year with eight goals and six assists in 781 minutes.
-Shinyashiki provides further striking options.
+Kamara is 34 years old, but you can put him down for double-digit goals if he plays most games, while Rubio made the absolute most of his time on the field last year with eight goals and six assists in 781 minutes.
+No. 5 pick Andre Shinyashiki provides further striking options.